bobf34/GlobalWarming/README.md

 ### Required Datasets
 The first time you run the program it will automatically download the two required datasets.

+__WARNING:__ Your results may change, or may not match results shown here as the data sets are constantly being updated and revised.

 ### Brief Model Description
 [Brief Model Description](plots.md)
 ### Detailed Model Description and Validation